 - Specific areas with problems are covered in the separate articles Left Upper Quadrant Pain, Right Upper Quadrant Pain, Right Iliac Fossa Pain, Left Iliac Fossa Pain and Loin Pain.

 - Children pose specific difficulties.
-See separate Paediatric Examination article.
+See the separate Paediatric Examination article.

 As always, examination begins by looking at the patient.